magnificat/ditty-songbook/Readme.md

 At the moment, it’s an experiment – I’m doing this to test out new technologies.
 The app will scratch my own itch, but I hope to create something sustainable along the way.
 Something useful for others.

 <a id="installable-web-app">\* *installable web app* – there seems to be no agreement on how to name these things.
 Some call them [progressive web apps](https://developers.google.com/web/progressive-web-apps), some call them [native web apps](https://blog.andyet.com/2015/01/22/native-web-apps/) – and I remember seeing other names scattered over the internet.
 So, to follow the [well-established way of proliferating things](https://imgs.xkcd.com/comics/standards.png), I call them *installable* web apps.
-It’s accurate (in contrast to *native*), it’s understandable and explicit (in contrast to *progressive*) – and it implies that the app can run offline.
+It’s accurate (in contrast to *native*), everyone understands it (in contrast to *progressive*) – and it implies that the app can run offline.

 ## TODO